luyangzhao/SoftSnap/README.md

    ```bash
    jupyter notebook
    ```
-3. Navigate to the **software/** directory and run the provided notebooks.
+3. Navigate to the **software/** directory and run the desired notebook.

----

-## 🖥️ Running the Simulator
-The Jupyter Notebook includes **forward and inverse kinematics simulations**.
-Open and execute the notebook in the **software/** directory to visualize deformation patterns.

 ---